esposem/Kernel_Paxos/README.md

 `...` <br>
 `kreplica2.o ` change this line to this `kreplica2.o kacceptor3.ko`<br>

-Then, since we are adding a kacceptor, add it to the kacceprtor section<br>
+Then, since we are adding a kacceptor, add it to the kaccepttor section<br>
 `kacceptor0-y:= $(ACC_OBJ)`<br>
 `kacceptor1-y:= $(ACC_OBJ)`<br>
 `kacceptor2-y:= $(ACC_OBJ)`<br>
 `kacceptor3-y:= $(ACC_OBJ)` <-- add this line<br>

 The makefile also creates 2 client_user applications, that can be used as client or learner.

+<b> The default Makefile creates 3 kclients, 1 kproposer, 3 kacceptors, 5 klearners, 3 replicas and 2 client_users.
+Each of these is identified by the module type + progressive id.
+For example, 3 kclients means there are kclient0.ko kclient1.ko and kclient2.ko. </b>

 ### Parameters